 The calculator has a database of the electric rates charged by each utility company in California.

 This means that from just the amount you spent on electricity last month, the calculator can show you how much electricity you used and how many solar panels you will need to power your home.

 It also uses artificial intelligence to scan your roof and lay out the solar panels in the best places for maximum electricity generation.

+We have a network of over 80 solar company partners in California.
+Most are long-established, family-owned installers with excellent customer reviews.
 We use the average of these companies’ prices to generate our online cost estimate and to calculate the savings you will get from the federal solar tax credit.

-You can choose to have 1-4 of these companies view your roof online and provide an exact bid which will show you the exact value of the tax credit if you choose to accept their bid.
+You can choose to have 1-4 of these companies view your roof online and provide an exact bid which will show you the exact value of the tax credit - if you choose to accept their bid.